-Intro to Global Politics
+Intro to INTERNATIONAL POLITICS

 This is an introductory course on global politics.
 Throughout the semester students will learn about the historical development of the international system, and the moments of order and disorder that mark its on-going evolution.
 You will learn about sources of conflict and cooperation between states, about the creation, role, and power of international organizations and non-state actors, and about the legal, normative, economic, technological, and environmental factors that influence the conduct of international politics.
 In this course you will learn about both the empirical reality of the international system, across time, and the theories and concepts that exist to explain this reality.